Ashtanga Yoga – My Panacea

 June 7, 2017

-I was in NYC last week for six days of morning ashtanga yoga practice with Parampara Guru R. Sharath Jois.
+I was in NYC last week for six days of morning Ashtanga yoga practice with Parampara Guru R. Sharath Jois.
 This made my 15th full week of nonconsecutive study with Sharathji, if I count my time in India (two trips) and a week in Miami.
 Having mostly a “self-practice” with yoga, I find it inspiring to study from him when possible.

 I went to the class last week without high expectations for myself.
 After being chronically ill for the better part of a year and only recently in nearly full recovery, I had lost some agility.
-Well, more like I felt like my body was falling apart.
+Well, it’s more like I felt like my body was falling apart.
 My elbow was malfunctioning and had been for the past month or two, making it difficult for me to do plank position, which in Ashtanga is done between nearly every pose.
 I had carpal tunnel pain, my chest bones cracked every time I did an upward dog and I felt genuinely tired.
 I didn’t know if I was going to make it through the week, let alone the first day.

 My sore elbow seemed trivial, however, in light of another student in the class: she had a prosthetic leg and was wheelchair-bound.
 But that didn’t slow her down – she took off her removable leg and practiced alongside everyone else.
 Inspiring!
 What did I have to complain about really?